• Skip to main content

 • Contact

-• Instagram
+• Subscribe

-• ×
+×

-Home » Recipes » Main Course
+Cookhouse Diary » Recipes » Main Course

 Cajun Salmon Pasta

-Published: May 14, 2023 · Modified: Jul 7, 2023 by Natasa · This post may contain affiliate links · Leave a Comment
+Published: May 14, 2023 · Modified: Jul 7, 2023 by Nataša · This post may contain affiliate links · Leave a Comment

-Jump to Recipe - Print Recipe
+Jump to Recipe Print Recipe

-This creamy Cajun salmon pasta is done in under 30 minutes, and it’s full of flavor.
-Spicy salmon is seared and baked in a creamy, cheesy buttery sauce with cherry tomatoes and spinach.
+This creamy Cajun Salmon Pasta is done in under 30 minutes, and it’s full of flavor.
+Spicy salmon is seared and baked in a creamy, cheesy, buttery sauce with cherry tomatoes and spinach.

 Creamy cajun salmon pasta recipe in a bowl.